 These unknowns cause a gap in understanding the user experience on the website.
 If the goal is to disrupt a market leader like Realtor.com then this information might be key in doing so.
 Or if a market leader is looking to maintain their position as the primary search tool for home buyers, the answers to these questions is even more important.

-If you can see your client has looked extensively in a particular subdivision then you can discern information about the client they might not disclose.
-More importantly, as a real estate the goal is to show a client their dream home, and as few other homes as necessary.
-By understanding their journey through their listing searches, an agent can suggest the right home sooner.
+As a real estate agent the goal is to show a client their dream home, and as few other homes as necessary.
+By understanding their journey through their listing searches, an agent can suggest the right home sooner, shortening the sales cycle.